ROOTS AND ORIGINS

 for peace and

-No matter the method, Josh sees helping folks deal with the changing planet as his life's work, and understands this Eco Courageous work as the confluence of his life's rivers.
+No matter the method, Josh sees helping folks deal with the changing planet as this incarnation's work, and understands these Eco Courageous offerings as the confluence of his life's rivers.

 Trying to weave together everything Josh does, he is currently calling himself a Metamorphosis Ecologist - you can call him whatever you want.
 His previous body of work can be found at outsidejosh.com.
 Josh is reachable for any reason in the world at email@example.com